glato/emerge/README.md

   .
 ```

 💡The Docker container itself is path independent.
-Feel free to use your own volume mount and project config path.
+Feel free to use your own volume mount and project config paths.

 ## How to install and use emerge as a user